GoogleChrome/web.dev/test/site/_collections/posts-with-lighthouse/stubs/test-1.md

 tags: [ "pathItem" ]
 ---

-# A test post with a pathItem tag.
+# A test post with a pathItem tag